jignesh248/system-design-primer/README.md

 * RPC clients become tightly coupled to the service implementation.
 * A new API must be defined for every new operation or use case.
 * It can be difficult to debug RPC.
 * You might not be able to leverage existing technologies out of the box.
-For example, it might require additional effort to ensure [RPC calls are properly cached](http://etherealbits.com/2012/12/debunking-the-myths-of-rpc-rest/) on caching servers such as [Squid](http://www.squid-cache.org/).
+For example, it might require additional effort to ensure [RPC calls are properly cached](http://etherealbits.com/2012/12/debunking-the-myths-of-rpc-rest/) :TODO on caching servers such as [Squid](http://www.squid-cache.org/) :TODO.

 ### Representational state transfer (REST)